icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 Then, open a pull request to merge your branch into the development branch.
 Members of the icepyx community will review your changes and may ask you to make some more.

-4. If this is your PR, someone on the icepyx team should add you to the contributors list. icepyx follows the `all-contributors <https://github.com/all-contributors/all-contributors>`_ specification using the contributors bot to add new contributors.
+4. If this is your first PR, someone on the icepyx team should add you to the contributors list. icepyx follows the `all-contributors <https://github.com/all-contributors/all-contributors>`_ specification using the contributors bot to add new contributors.
 You are also welcome to add yourself by adding a comment with the text: